biobakery/waafle/README.md

 ### Input ORF calls (optional)

-2) The optional GFF file, if provided, should conform to the [GFF format]([https://useast.ensembl.org/info/website/upload/gff.html).
+The optional GFF file, if provided, should conform to the [GFF format]([https://useast.ensembl.org/info/website/upload/gff.html).
 The WAAFLE developers recommend [Prodigal](https://github.com/hyattpd/Prodigal) as a general-purpose ORF caller with GFF output.
+WAAFLE can alternatively generate a GFF file as part of its normal operation ([as described below](#step-2-gene-calling-with-waafle_genecaller)).

 * [A sample GFF file produced by WAAFLE](https://github.com/biobakery/waafle/blob/master/demo/output/demo_contigs.gff)
 * [A sample GFF file produced by Prodigal](https://github.com/biobakery/waafle/blob/master/demo/output_prodigal/demo_contigs.prodigal.gff)

 ## Performing a WAAFLE analysis

-Analyzing a set of contigs with WAAFLE consistent of three steps, one of which is optional.
-These three steps are carried out by three independent scripts: `waafle_search`, `waafle_genecaller` (optional), and `waafle_orgscorer`.
+Analyzing a set of contigs with WAAFLE requires performing four steps: 1) subjecting the contigs to homology-based search, 2) identifying genes / open reading frames (ORFs) along the contigs, 3) combining the results of Steps 1 and 2 to identify candidate LGT events, and 4) performing contig-level quality control (QC) to weed out misassembled contigs.
+All of these steps can be performed using WAAFLE utilities.
+Steps 2 and 4 can optionally be performed outside of WAAFLE using other methods.

-### Step 1 (required): running `waafle_search`
+### Step 1: Homology-based search with  `waafle_search`

 `waafle_search` is a light wrapper around `blastn` to help guide the nucleotide-level search of your metagenomic contigs against a WAAFLE-formatted database (for example, it ensures that all of the non-default BLAST output fields required for downstream processing are generated).